An-124: Seven; An-124-100: Four; An-124-100M: Four; An-124-210: Three

 Volga-Dnepr Airlines awarded a contract to state-owned joint stock company United Aircraft Corporation (UAC) in 2008 to deliver 40 An-124-100M aircraft.

-UAC will start delivering the new AN-124 Ruslan to the Russian Air Force from 2014 under the state arms procurement programme.
-It will produce 20 AN-124s by 2020 at the rate of three aircraft per annum.
+UAC started delivering the new AN-124 Ruslan to the Russian Air Force from 2014 under the state arms procurement programme.
 The deliveries are scheduled for completion by 2027.

 The design of the AN-124 began in 1971.
 The aircraft fuselage has a double-deck layout.
 The cockpit, the relief crew compartment and the troop cabin with 88 seats are on the upper deck.
 The lower deck is the cargo hold.
 The flight deck has crew stations arranged in pairs for six crew: the pilot and co-pilot, two flight engineers, the navigator, and the communications officer.
 The loadmaster’s station is located in the lobby deck.